obmarg/cynic/README.md

 - Introspection via [`cynic-cli`][6] or [`cynic-introspection`][7]
 - GraphQL Subscriptions via [`graphql-ws-client`][8].

-The following features are not yet supported, though should be soon (if you want to help out with the project I'd be happy for someone else to try and implement these - if you open an issue I'd be happy to give pointers on how to go about implementing any of them)
+The following features are not currently supported, but may be one day.

 - Directives
 - Potentially other things (please open an issue if you find anything obviously